Without looking like a spammer, that is.

 Effective solution: Groups

-In both cases, you create a group comprising the email addresses of the individuals you want to get your messages.
+In both cases, you create a group with the email addresses of the individuals you want to get your messages.
 They may have to confirm that they want to receive your messages, but that’s just good practice to prevent being labeled a spammer.

 The service then sends single messages to each of the members of the group.